 In 2008, Helen Syrop volunteered with Sunbridge Road Mission in Bradford City Centre to help feed the homeless.
 She worked hard to try and find places for these people to sleep, and when there was no other option she opened up her own home.

 Helen continued to work in this way on her own until someone joined her in 2009 to set up Hope Housing as a registered charity.
-They received £25,000 funding from Bradford Council to work with rough sleepers.
+The issue of homelessness persisted, Helen wanted to take action in Bradford to address it.
+She had read an article about a reputable charity that could assist, so she contacted them and asked for a house.
+In response, they offered to buy two homes for Hope Housing so that they could house and support more homeless people.
+Around this time, they received £25,000 funding from Bradford Council to work with rough sleepers.

 Hope Housing's first destitute house opened in 2010, especially for Eastern European Migrants.
 Some of the tenants had been victims of human trafficking.